lexicalunit/dotfiles/bin/README.md

     --abort-on-error                 Abort downloading of further videos (in the playlist or the command line) if an error occurs
     --dump-user-agent                Display the current browser identification
-    --list-extractors                List all supported extractors
-    --extractor-descriptions         Output descriptions of all supported extractors --default-search PREFIX          Use this prefix for unqualified URLs.
+    --list-extractors                List all supported extractors and the URLs they would handle --extractor-descriptions         Output descriptions of all supported extractors --default-search PREFIX          Use this prefix for unqualified URLs.
 For example "gvsearch2:" downloads two videos from google videos for youtube-dl "large apple".
 Use the value "auto" to let